Physical activity has many benefits for seniors with dementia

 We explain how to encourage someone with dementia to exercise and share 12 great exercise ideas for all ability levels.

 We also describe how to figure out what amount of activity is best, the benefits of exercise, and how to keep seniors safe while being active.

 How to encourage activity in someone with dementia

 Getting someone with dementia to exercise may not always be easy, especially if they haven’t exercised regularly in the past.

 It may help if you don’t refer to it as exercise, but treat it as just another regular task in their daily routine or as a fun special activity like a “dance party.”

-Another thing to keep in mind is that many people with dementia struggle to start activities on their own and remember sequences.
-That’s why it’s so helpful to exercise with your older adult.
+It’s helpful to exercise with your older adult because many people with dementia struggle to start activities on their own and remember sequences.

 Being able to mimic your movements and not having the pressure of having to remember what to do makes it a more enjoyable activity for your older adult.

-Leading them in exercise may seem like yet another thing to pack into your nonstop day, but it’s a great way to reduce challenging behaviors and improve sundowning symptoms – plus it helps you get active too.
+Leading them in exercise may seem like yet another thing to pack into your nonstop day, but it can help reduce challenging behaviors and improve sundowning symptoms – plus it helps you get active too.

 12 ideas for physical activities for seniors with dementia